 Revisions to a plan or program also involve public participation.
-Table 3-2 specifies the advertisement requirements for the minimum review periods and public hearing notification times for revisions to the major plans and programs that are part of the MPO's responsibilities.
-The following information summarizes the revision process for the PPP, LRTP, TIP and UPWP.
+Table 3-2, shown on the next page, specifies the advertisement requirements for the minimum review periods and public meeting notification times for revisions to the major plans and programs that are part of the MPO's responsibilities.
+The following information summarizes the revision process for the PPP, LRTP, TIP, UPWP and the new product Active Transportation Plan to be initiated in FY 2021/2022.
 Additional information is available through the FDOT's MPO Program Management Handbook.